Blackwood canned dog food receives the Advisor’s mid-tier rating of 3 stars.

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The fourth ingredient lists salmon.
-Salmon is a fatty marine and freshwater fish not only high in protein but also omega 3 fatty acids, essential oils needed by every dog to sustain life.
+The third ingredient is salmon.
+Salmon is an oily marine and freshwater fish not only high in protein but also omega 3 fatty acids, essential oils needed by every dog to sustain life.

 From here, the list goes on to include a number of other items.